Which place is cheaper, Nagasaki or Osaka?

 Nagasaki gets a good bit of rain this time of year.
 It rains a lot this time of the year in Osaka.
 Osaka usually gets around the same amount of rain in October as Nagasaki.
 Osaka gets 108 mm (4.3 in) of rain, while Nagasaki receives 104 mm (4.1 in) of rain this time of the year.

 In January, Osaka is generally cooler than Nagasaki.
-Temperatures in Osaka average around 6°C (42°F), and Nagasaki stays around 7°C (44°F).
+Daily temperatures in Osaka average around 6°C (42°F), and Nagasaki fluctuates around 7°C (44°F).

 Osaka usually receives more sunshine than Nagasaki during winter.
 Osaka gets 140 hours of sunny skies, while Nagasaki receives 112 hours of full sun in the winter.